danhamill/ss_texture_analysis/README.md

 ####

-Welcome to the repository for GLCM based texture analsis of side scan sonar echograms collected with a recreational-grade system.
+Welcome to the repository for GLCM based texture analysis of side scan sonar echograms collected with a recreational-grade system.

 #### Contents
-This repostitory contains all of the data and scripts used to prepare the figures in _Alluvial mappint by automated texture segmentation of recreational-grade side scan sonar imagery_ submitted to Environmental Modelling and Sofware.
-This repository contains a collection of files and scripts required to peform the analysis.
+This repository contains all of the data and scripts used to prepare the figures in _Alluvial mapping by automated texture segmentation of recreational-grade side scan sonar imagery_ submitted to Environmental Modelling and Sofware.
+This repository contains a collection of files and scripts required to perform the analysis.

 #### Organization